iarsystems/bx-jenkins-ci/README.md

 <img alt="Docker" align="right" src="https://avatars.githubusercontent.com/u/5429470?s=96&v=4" />

 ## Setting up a Docker Network
-In order to simplify our setup let's create a [docker network][url-docker-docs-net] and spawn all our containers on that network (defined with the `--network` parameter), so they can reach each other through their respective __network aliases__ (defined with the `--network-alias` parameter).

-On the Linux machine shell, execute the following command to create the __jenkins__ network:
+For simplifying this setup let's create a [docker network][url-docker-docs-net] named __jenkins__ in the Linux server's shell:
 ```
 docker network create jenkins
 ```
+From here onwards, we spawn all the tutorial's containers with `--network-alias <name> --network jenkins` so that they become visible and reacheable from each other.

-Go to your Windows machine and, as Administrator, edit the __%WINDIR%/system32/drivers/etc/hosts__ file.
-Add the following line, replacing `192.168.1.2` by the Docker host's IP:
+As administrator, edit the __%WINDIR%/system32/drivers/etc/hosts__ file in the Windows PC.
+Add the following line, replacing `192.168.1.2` by the actual Linux server's IP address.
+With that, the Windows PC can reach the containers' exposed service ports by their respective network-alias names:
 ```
 192.168.1.2 docker gitea jenkins
 ```

->:bulb: This step will allow you to, later on, access the containers running on the Linux machine from their respective hostnames and service ports.

 <img alt="IAR" align="right" src="https://avatars.githubusercontent.com/u/64431848?s=96&v=4" />

 ## Setting up the IAR Build Tools
-Now go back to the Linux machine shell to prepare the __jenkins-docker__ container.

-It will use the official __docker:dind__ image.
-This image will allow us to run "Docker-in-Docker" so the Jenkins container will be able to access its docker images directly.
-This technique is easier to set up and it works as a secure [Docker Registry][url-docker-registry] for the Docker network we've just created.
+Now go back to the Linux server's shell to prepare the first container.
+The __jenkins-docker__ container will be based on the __docker:dind__ image, which provides a secure [Docker Registry][url-docker-registry] serving the Docker network you just created.

-On the Linux machine shell, execute the following command:
 ```
 docker run --name jenkins-docker \
   --network jenkins --network-alias docker \